anoopsarkar/nlp-class/hw2.md

 The baseline method you will implement is a beam search algorithm for decipherment that uses character language models.

+The ciphertext is:

+$$f_1^N = f_1, \ldots, f_i, \ldots, f_N, f_i \in V_f$$

+The plaintext candidates are:

+$$e_1^N = e_1, \ldots, e_i, \ldots, e_N, e_i \in V_e$$

+Substitution of a cipher symbol with a plaintext symbol is represented by a function:

+$$\phi: V_f \rightarrow V_e$$

+Decipherment aims to find:

+$$\hat{\phi} = \argmax_{\phi} P( \phi(f_1), \ldots, \phi(f_N) )$$

+where P is a language model.

+The following algorithm is the baseline method of this homework.
+It uses beam search to find the argmax solution in the equation above.

 ![Beam Search Algorithm](assets/img/decipherbeam.png "Beam Search for Decipherment")

+This algorithm does breadth first search of the tree of possible cipher mappings to plaintext letters and prunes solutions that receive bad language model scores.

+To explain this algorithm in detail we will use a running example.
+Let the ciphertext be `BURGER` and the plaintext decoded version is `burger`.
+The ciphertext is assumed to be in uppercase and the lowercase of each ciphertext letter is assumed to be the plaintext (this is for convenience in explaining the algorithm since it is immediately apparent what the right mapping should be).

+`EXT_ORDER` is a list of cipher symbols sorted by their frequencies in the ciphertext. e.g. In our running example `EXT_ORDER = [ R, B, U, G, E ]`.
+The most frequent cipher symbol is at the head of this list.

+`EXT_LIMITS` provides a constraint for the maximum number of cipher symbols that can map to each English letter.
+For a 1:1 substitution cipher `EXT_LIMITS` would be 1.
+For a homophonic cipher it should be greater than 1.

+We track all partial hypotheses in two sets `Hs` and `Ht`.

+In each step of the while loop we increase the hypothesis
+size:

+$$\phi' = \phi \cup { (e,f) }$$

+where e,f is a mapping from cipher symbol f to plaintext e.

+`CARDINALITY` is the number of cipher symbols already mapped to plaintext.

+`HISTOGRAM_PRUNE` keeps the best scoring hypothesis and prunes the rest.

 ### Your Task